rimmi21-zz/Alexa-APL-Fact-Skill/README.md

 ## Alexa-APL-Fact-Skill - Monkey Facts

 Welcome!
-You too create a "Fact Skill Compatible with APL" with the help of the Monkey Facts skill!
+You too create a "Multi Modal Fact Skill Compatible with APL" with the help of the Monkey Facts skill!
 OK, just kidding, maybe.
 This sample skill  demonstrate the Alexa Presentation Language (APL).
 Ask for a fact and you'll be provided with an image and a fact about Monkey.

 This Alexa sample skill is a template for a basic fact skill in update with the APL compatibility to the existing template provided by Alexa [fact skill](https://github.com/alexa/skill-sample-nodejs-fact) .
 Provided a list of interesting facts about a topic, Alexa will select a fact at random and tell it to the user when the skill is invoked.